 NKI Datahøgskolen – Norway’s first private ICT College

-When the first 128 students enrolled in September, the college was still partly a construction site.
+When the first 60 full-time and 120 part-time students enrolled in September, the college was still partly a construction site.
 We had employed Einar Sandvik and Mona Sætrang in the administration and a number of part time teachers with experience from the ICT-field.
 Agnar Nilsen was engaged as ICT Manager to take care of the HP 3000 computer system which was used for COBOL programming and word processing with HP SLATE which the students often called HP LATE.

 The students were motivated, challenging and nearly my age.
 We were a young team with much more enthusiasm than experience.
 We learned how hard and rewarding it was to be entrepreneurs.
 And how difficult it was to establish a private college that challenged the public college system.
 However, without this enthusiastic team, the college would not exist.